-Could your small business offer more flexible working conditions for staff?
+Should your business offer more flexible working conditions?

 This is in spite of 59% of small business owners saying workplace flexibility increases morale, and 43% saying it both reduces burnout and increases engagement and productivity.